cubefs/cubefs/docs/source/design/authnode.rst

 High Level Architecture
 -----------------------

-`Authnode` is the security node providing a general Authentication & Authorization framework for `ChubaoFS`.
+`Authnode` is the security node providing a general Authentication & Authorization framework for `CubeFS`.
 Besides, `Authnode` acts as a centralized key store of both symmetric and asymmetric key. `Authnode` adopts and customizes the idea of authentication from `Kerberos` which is built on top of tickets.
 Specifically, whenever a client node (`Master`, `Meta`, `Data` or `Client` node) accesses a service, it's firstly required to show the shared secret key for authentication in `Authnode`.
 If successful, `Authnode` would issue a time-limited ticket specifically for that service.
 With the purpose of authorization, capabilities are embedded in tickets to indicate `who can do what on what resource`.

 .. image:: pic/authflow.png
    :align: center